kanisterio/kanister/design/phase-level-progress-tracking.md

 action completion percentage is set by calculating the weights given on phases ([https://github.com/kanisterio/kanister/blob/master/design/progress-tracking.md](https://github.com/kanisterio/kanister/blob/master/design/progress-tracking.md)).

-The goal of this proposal is
+The goal of this proposal is to

 - Have progress tracking per phase
 - Improve action progress tracking mechanism by removing hard coded weights